monster-js/docs-v1/docs/pipes.md

 ---

 Pipes are used to transform a string, object, number and other values for display.
-They are very useful because then an be used directly in the template or in logic in all of our components.
+They are very useful because it can be used directly in template or logic in all of our components.

 ## Register pipe